 - Katie Wike, Content Specialist

-My 3rd grade teacher, Ms. Bianchi, was hugely influential.
+My 3rd-grade teacher, Ms. Bianchi, was hugely influential.
 I remember a lot of my childhood.
 I remember being a really quiet kid up until 3rd grade when a switch flipped and I came out of my shell— in a BIG way.
 I was pretty loud in Ms. Bianchi's class, and eventually, I must have become disruptive because a day came when she needed to take me outside the classroom "for a talk".
 (Please note that I was a very obedient child and being taken aside was a fate worse than death, to be sure.)
 During this talk, Ms. Bianchi refrained entirely from scolding me.
 She leveled with the precocious child before her and said something to the effect of, "You were very quiet at the beginning of the year, and now you're on the other extreme!
-You must find the happy medium, the balance between the two."
-She taught me, in that moment, about self-regulation and the importance of seeking balance in building one's character.
+You must find a happy medium, the balance between the two."
+She taught me, at that moment, about self-regulation and the importance of seeking balance in building one's character.
 It was the most important lesson of 3rd grade, to say the least!

 - Alyssa Vigil, Customer Programs Manager